-This website has news, articles, market data, and many useful pages such as Commodity Futures, which shows values and graphs on important commodities.
+This website has news, articles, market data, and many useful pages such as Commodities Indexes, which shows values and graphs on important commodities.
 There is also related news at the right of the page, and more pages on the rest of the Bloomberg website may be useful as well, like their Currency Calculator.

 As the name suggests, there is information on bonds here.
 There are a variety of tools available, such as a chart center, quote center, news, and other useful features.